Katharine Hamnett Men’s Spring 2019

 The designer worked a mix of street, tailored clothing and some old favorites into this fully organic and sustainable collection.
 One of fashion’s sustainable clothing pioneers — she was demanding organic cotton long before most — her voice has a new resonance in this age of sustainability.

 She’s even brought back her 1983 “Choose Life” slogan, which she plastered on a hoodie for spring.
-“The anti-abortion lobby nicked it — and now we’re nicking it back,” said Hamnett, who originally came up with the slogan as an antibattle, no-nukes cry in the Thatcher-ite era.
+“The antiabortion lobby nicked it — and now we’re nicking it back,” said Hamnett, who originally came up with the slogan as an antibattle, no-nukes cry in the Thatcher-ite era.
 A pink sweatshirt with the slogan “No More Fashion Victims” was another archive revival.

 Hamnett’s mix included a magnified molecule pattern by the artist Jeffrey Pine on cotton denim trousers, boxy silk shirts and logo sweatshirts.
 She also made breezy button-front shirts using organic cotton muslin from Switzerland, and was particularly proud of the softness of the fabric.